pawanvirsingh/product_review_search/README.rst

 * for loading the foods.txt data in database need to run this management command : docker-compose -f local.yml run django python manage.py load_review_data

-    when not using docker you can pass the file path and chunk_size(bulk_createtion of records at a time) python manage.py load_review_data <file_path> <chunk_size>
+    when not using docker you can pass the file path and chunk_size(bulk_creation of records at a time) python manage.py load_review_data <file_path> <chunk_size>